Performance nutrition: Part 5 of 6.

 About the author:

-I am Thomas Solomon and I'm passionate about relaying scientific information to the masses and helping folks meet their fitness and performance goals.
+I am Thomas Solomon and I'm passionate about relaying accurate and clear scientific information to the masses to help folks meet their fitness and performance goals.
 I hold a BSc in Biochemistry and a PhD in Exercise Science and am an ACSM-certified Exercise Physiologist and Personal Trainer, a VDOT-certified Distance running coach, and a Registered Nutritionist.
-Since 2002, I have conducted biomedical research in exercise and nutrition and have taught and led university courses in biochemistry, molecular medicine, and exercise physiology.
+Since 2002, I have conducted biomedical research in exercise and nutrition and have taught and led university courses in exercise physiology, nutrition, biochemistry, and molecular medicine.
 My work is published in over 80 peer-reviewed medical journal publications and I have delivered more than 50 conference presentations & invited talks at universities and medical societies.
-I have coached and provided training plans for truck-loads of athletes and regular folk, have competed at a high level in running, cycling, and obstacle course racing, and continue to run, lift, and climb as often as possible.
-To stay on top of scientific developments, I participate in journal clubs and peer-review papers for medical journals, and I invest every Friday in reading what new delights have spawned onto PubMed.
+I have coached and provided training plans for truck-loads of athletes, have competed at a high level in running, cycling, and obstacle course racing, and continue to run, ride, ski, hike, lift, and climb as much as my ageing body will allow.
+To stay on top of scientific developments, I consult for scientists, participate in journal clubs, peer-review papers for medical journals, and I invest every Friday in reading what new delights have spawned onto PubMed.
 In my spare time, I hunt for phenomenal mountain views to capture through the lens, boulder problems to solve, and for new craft beers to drink with the goal of sending my gustatory system into a hullabaloo.